angusmillar/Deprecated-Pyro/README.md

 **Pyro.WebApi (Project)**

 The Pyro.WebApi will run the server in IIS Express.
 This is primarily used for when the server is deployed in production in a production IIS instance.
 It does not provide any webpage only the FHIR API endpoints hosted in IIS.

-There is a seperate independent javascript React SPA website project that provide a website landing page for the Pyro Server found here: https://bitbucket.org/angusmillar/pyro-web.
+There is a seperate independent javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: https://bitbucket.org/angusmillar/pyro-web.

-Before you run this project Pyro.WebApi you will need to change the connection string for the Pyro.WebApi.
+Before you run this solution's Pyro.WebApi project you will need to change the connection string for the Pyro.WebApi.
 This can be found in the file:

 `Pyro.WebApi\App_Data\Connectons.config`